endurantgames/cosmiclegends/src/classes/inventor.md

 Flexible Faculties

-:   Your abilities extend beyond your inventive endeavours, as you
+:   Your abilities extend beyond simply your inventive endeavours,
-    possess an actual super-power.
+    as you possess an actual super-power.
 Add one Personal Power Word from the Monarch, Monstrosity, or Psychic class lists as a Personal Power Word.

 Perspicacious Pettifoggery